swaywm/sway/README.md

 exec_always border-images.urgent /some/folder
 ```

-Note: A folder which doesn't contain any images, or only contains some of the images will not throw any errors or warnings, do double check your folder path if you experience issues.
+**Note**: A folder which doesn't contain any images, or only contains some of the images will not throw any errors or warnings, do double check your folder path if you experience issues.

 ### Samples
 The [`/contrib/borders/` folder](https://github.com/TheAvidDev/sway-borders/tree/master/contrib/borders/) contains some example and community contributed border images, alongside screenshots.
 Feel free to add your own and make a PR!